Tel: 01689 887887

 How do I arrange to see a Notary?

 - Please fill in the online enquiry form .

 - Or, you can email your request to Linda Chadwick, our notary clerk at email@example.com

 - Or, you can telephone Linda on 01689 887850.

 Are there things you need to ask?
 We hope that our Frequently Asked Questions will provide you with answers, but do not hesitate to contact us if you need further help.

-The representative body of all Clarkson Wright & Jakes Ltd Notaries in Kent is The Notaries Society.
+The representative body of Clarkson Wright & Jakes Notaries LLP is The Notaries Society.
 The Regulatory Body is the Faculty Office.
 All Notaries are subject to the Notaries Practice Rules, which may be accessed at www.facultyoffice.org.uk